Never Go Back (novel): Plot

-At a motel outside Washington D.C., two men confront former Army cop Jack Reacher, calling him a disgrace for bringing his army unit into disrepute and order him to leave town.
-Reacher refuses, and subdues them in a fistfight.
+At a motel outside Washington, D.C., two men confront former army investigator Jack Reacher, calling him a disgrace for bringing his unit into disrepute and order him to leave town.
+Reacher refuses and subdues them in a fistfight.

-Earlier that same day, Reacher had arrived at the headquarters of his old unit, the 110th MP Special Investigations Unit, to meet with its commander, Major Susan Turner.
+Earlier that day, Reacher had arrived at the headquarters of the 110th MP Special Investigations Unit to meet with its commander, Major Susan Turner.
 When he arrives, however, he discovers that Turner has been relieved of command.
-Her replacement, Col. Morgan, says Reacher is under investigation in two cases: a suspected homicide dating back nearly sixteen years, and a lawsuit filed by Candice Dayton, a woman who alleges that she and Reacher had an affair when he was stationed in South Korea and that he is the father of her fourteen-year-old daughter, Samantha.
-When Reacher points out that the military has no authority to investigate him due to his civilian status, Morgan reinstates him as an officer and gives him a room at a motel, where the fight occurs later that night.
-Learning that Turner has been incarcerated on suspicion of taking a bribe, Reacher goes to see her, but learns that she has requested that he not be allowed to visit her.
+Her replacement, Colonel Morgan, says Reacher is under investigation in two cases: a suspected homicide sixteen years previous, and a lawsuit filed by Candice Dayton, a woman who alleges that she and Reacher had an affair that produced her fourteen-year-old daughter, Samantha.
+When Reacher points out that the military has no authority to investigate him due to his civilian status, Morgan reinstates him and gives him a room at a motel, where the fight occurs later that night.
+Learning that Turner has been incarcerated on suspicion of taking a bribe, Reacher goes to see her but is told he is not allowed to do so at her request.

-The next morning, Reacher meets with his lawyers, Maj.
-Helen Sullivan and Capt.
-Tracy Edmonds, and learns more about both cases.
-He also asks Col. Moorcroft, Turner's attorney, to get her released from custody.
-Returning to police headquarters, Reacher discovers that Morgan is nowhere to be found, and that two men from the 110th on duty in Afghanistan have gone missing.
-Reacher uses his authority as an officer to order a search for them, embarrassing Morgan and getting himself banned from setting foot in the headquarters or issuing any more orders.
-Police from the 75th MP, led by Warrant Officer Pete Espin, later take him into custody and bring him to the same prison where Turner is held.
+The next morning, Reacher meets with his lawyers, Major Helen Sullivan and Captain Tracy Edmonds, and learns more about both cases.
+He also asks Colonel Moorcroft, Turner's attorney, to get her released from custody.
+Returning to headquarters, Reacher discovers that Morgan is nowhere to be found and that two men from the 110th on duty in Afghanistan have gone missing.
+Reacher uses his newly reinstated authority to order a search, embarrassing Morgan and getting himself banned from setting foot inside headquarters or issuing more orders.
+Police from the 75th MP, led by Warrant Officer Pete Espin, take Reacher into custody and bring him to the same prison where Turner is held.
 Moorcroft has been severely beaten, and Reacher is considered a prime suspect.